What's New

 The most unique item for your shop, whether you sell it, use it as a premium with purchase or as a door prize, is one that you can ONLY buy here, from Kate.

 About the following listings: I haven't dealt with all these companies, so use your best judgment.
-Our "Sharers", those who hang around our Sharing Discussion Board, often mention sites where they have found items to resell in their shops.
+Our resale peers often mention sites where they have found items to resell in their shops.

 Whirled Planet: silver jewelry, saris, and so on